Why travellers prefer Blue Cross

-When I consult on travel health issues, the people who come to me often have questions about travellers’ diarrhea regardless of what sort of trip they’re planning.
+When I consult on travel health issues, the people who come to me often have questions about travellers’ diarrhea and that is regardless of what sort of trip they’re planning.
 So, I’ve come up with some FAQ (frequently asked questions) to help you be more aware about “Bali Belly” prevention during your trip or on your return.

 The sad truth is yes, you’re still at risk!
-While luxury hotels usually meet the highest hygiene standards, the risk of encountering microorganisms that cause travellers’ diarrhea is real and contamination remains a possibility.
+While luxury hotels usually meet the highest hygiene standards, the risk of encountering microorganisms that cause travellers’ diarrhea is real and contamination remains a likelihood.

 The truth is that we don’t really know how effective probiotics are when it comes to preventing travellers’ diarrhea.
 Studies have shown that probiotics may be helpful in maintaining gut health, but there is no conclusive research showing that they can prevent contracting travellers’ diarrhea.